 Award Booking Services

 Readers often ask me if I will book award tickets for them for a fee, but I’ve never had the time to offer award booking services.
 I’d rather forgo the money than have an award booking service where quality suffers because I don’t have the time to devote to it.

 I usually tell readers that since there is usually no cost to emailing an award booking service to ask for help, it doesn’t hurt to send them ALL an email with your request and choose the service which has the best customer service.

 Always double check and confirm prices before choosing a service.

 - The MileValue award booking service charges $125 per passenger, but the fee may be higher as awards like Explorer Awards costs more.

 - The Points Pros award booking service charges $200 for the 1st passenger and $100 for each additional passenger.

 - The Award Magic booking service charge $139 per person for one-way and domestic awards and $249 per person for complicated awards (3 or more destinations, RTW, or Explorer Awards)

 - Other bloggers also offer award booking services such as Bryce from Point me to the Miles ($100 – discounts available for one ways and domestic awards) and Ari from First Class and Beyond ($250 per passenger)

-- Justin from We Fly Free charges $149 for the first passenger
+- We Fly Free charges $149 for the first passenger

 - Travis from Extra Pack of Peanuts charges $150 for the first passenger and $50 for each additional person.